 Make sure you know how your customers want to shop.
 For example, Statista found that in America 96% of customers preferred to use a credit card in 2022, followed by 74% who liked to use PayPal.
 So if you don’t offer PayPal you’re alienating a lot of customers!

 When picking a payment processor, look at:

-- Ease-of-use – place a demo order using your chosen payment gateway to make sure the process is smooth.
+- Ease-of-use: Place a demo order using your chosen payment gateway to make sure the process is smooth for customers.

 Online shoppers expect good service as the norm nowadays.
 Make sure you:

 - Include contact information so customers can get in touch